-NOTICE OF HEARING
+NOTICE OF I HEARING

-Date of Notice: Competition:
+Date of Notice: Con npetition:

+Players Name: Dat e of Incident:

-TAKE NOTCE that the charge alleged in the attached Notice of Charge and / or the penalty stipulated in the Notice of Charge has been set down for the hearing and determination by the Judiciary at the following place and time:
+TAKE NOTCE that the charge alleged in the attached N Notice of Charge has been set down for the hearing arplace and time:

-Players Name:

 DATE:

-VFNUF:
+VENUE:

 TIME:

-COMPOSITION OF JUDICIARY:

-1. Judiciary Chairman: TBC
+COMPOSITION OF JUDICIARY: 1.
+Judiciary Chairman:

-2. Judiciary Panel: • TBC
+2. Judiciary Panel: